 2) Japeth: The sons of Japheth were Gomer, Magog, Madai, Javan, Tubal, Meshech and Tiras (1 Chronicles 1:5).
 Years later, the prophet Ezekiel was instructed to set his face "toward Gog of the land of Magog, the prince of Rosh, Meshech and Tubal, and prophesy against him" (Ezekiel 38:2 NASB)

 3) Ham: Ham had four sons Cush, Mizraim, Put and Canaan (Genesis 10:6).
 While nothing is known about Put, Mizraim became the father of several sons including Casluhim from whom came the Philistines (Genesis 10:13-14).

-And, we all know, or should know, what a great problem the Canaanites were.
-As previously noted, Israel's harlotry was clearly influenced by the nations directly descended from Canaan.
+And, we all should know, what a great problem the Canaanites were.
+As previously mentioned, Israel's harlotry was clearly influenced by the nations directly descended from Canaan.
 Additionally, when it came time for two of the Patriarchs to find wives for their sons, both men were very specific that wives would not be chosen from the Canaanite women...
 Abraham made his servant swear that he would not pick a wife for Isaac from among the Canaanites, and Isaac, in turn, instructed his son Jacob not to choose a wife from the daughters of Canaan.
 Obviously, something was very wrong with the Canaanites.

 See The Days Of Noah

 However, it is Cush, Ham’s first mentioned son that concerns us here because he fathered...

 Nimrod: founder of several kingdoms, including Babylon and Assyria - both mortal enemies of Israel.